MyNihongo/MudBlazor.Markdown/README.md

 [![Nuget downloads](https://img.shields.io/nuget/dt/MudBlazor.Markdown?label=nuget%20downloads&logo=nuget&style=plastic)](https://www.nuget.org/packages/MudBlazor.Markdown/)
 # Markdown component for [MudBlazor](https://github.com/Garderoben/MudBlazor)

 This README covers configuration steps for Blazor Server and Blazor WebAssembly.
-For images how the markup component looks like in the browser go to the [README of samples](/samples).
+For images of how the markup component looks like in the browser go to the [README of samples](/samples).

 ## Update guide
 For guidance with update errors please visit the [wiki page](https://github.com/MyNihongo/MudBlazor.Markdown/wiki/Update-guide).

 ## Getting started
+> NB!
+MudBLazor does not work well with the static SSR format because some code is executed in `OnAfterRender` or `OnAfterRenderAsync` that is not invoked by default.
+> Specify `@rendermode="InteractiveServer"` on the markdown component to make it work (e.g. `<MudMarkdown @rendermode="InteractiveServer" Value="some markdown here" />`)

 Install the NuGet package.
 ```
 dotnet add package MudBlazor.Markdown